Russ Conway: Career

+Personal life and death

-His career was blighted by ill health, including a nervous breakdown and subsequently a stroke, which prevented him from performing between 1968 and 1971.
+Conway's career was blighted by ill health, including a nervous breakdown and subsequently a stroke, which prevented him from performing between 1968 and 1971.
 He also at times drank heavily and smoked up to 80 cigarettes a day.
 He was prescribed anti-depressants and had periods of severe self-doubt, but he kept up playing.
 Having been diagnosed with stomach cancer in the late 1980s, in 1990 he founded the Russ Conway Cancer Fund with his friend, writer and broadcaster Richard Hope-Hawkins, and they staged charity gala shows in major theatres that raised thousands of pounds for cancer charities.